dkallen78/ESP32-CYD-for-beginners/example-programs/sound/01-hello-tone/README.md

 https://github.com/user-attachments/assets/fabc6c34-21de-4f0b-a7dc-f52a5e6f2e26

-Once you've got that compiled and running, turn it off because it's probably annoying.
-Now that we're not being yelled at by our silicon, let's talk about what's happening.
+When you've got that compiled and running, turn it off, because it's probably annoying.
+Once you're not being yelled at by your silicon, let's talk about what's happening.

 ```C++
 #define SOUND_PIN 26